mc-ed/Search-Banner/DevJournal.md

 1. It was worth investigating how left anchor search would work at scale.
 Turns out not very well without a limiting factor like views, it also wouldn't be fuzzy.

 2. Succesfully got enough data into Elastic to decide it would be a good way to go.
 The setup costs for an actual syncing system are pretty high for a sprint though.

+## Date: July 31, 2019

+### Challenges faced:

+1. Express and Kibana were having issues resolving network variables
+2. Containerized database isn't good for production/deployment
+3. Deploying with containers and using ElasticSearch as a cache for each server

+### Action taken:

+1. Had to rework the way the server was picking connection strings and adjust the docker-compose.yml serveral times.
+2. I knew this going in, redeployed to Atlas with records that match ES
+3. So I spent basically all researching how to deploy with containerized cache, finally read the advanced docs for Docker and will work towards swarms.

+### Results/Takeaways:

+1. At this point I've developed the intution that ENV variables of one kind our another are the first thing to check so that wasn't frustrating, just a bit time consuming.
+2. I could have deployed to EC2 but there wasn't much point since the amount of time I have left won't allow me to set up a JDBC.
+3. Do you like a tool?
+Does it have advanced features that might solve your issue?
+LOOK AT THOSE FIRST!
+I spent a bunch of time investigating k8s which is really cool but way overkill for what I need right now and AWS/GCP both have really advanced solutions.
+After reviewing the docs I'm basically ready to rock on Docker Engine with a small amount of work.